MarkWilcock/Generative-AI-Course/20 Use LLMs Effectively.md

 # Use LLMs Effectively

 LLMs are a useful, practical, productivity tool.
 They can help us do some tasks better and other tasks quicker.
 LLMs have been trained to provide relevant helpful responses to any questions we may pose to them.
 For example, they can:
+* answer a question with useful relevant information,
 * provide step-by-step instructions for a task,
 * draft a letter with the right tone and style,
 * review and suggest improvements to a document or text,